emirror-de/lewp-rs/lewp/README.md

 - [ ] CSS can be split up into "render critical" (will be inlined on rendering) and "non render critical" parts that will be inserted as `<link>`
 - [ ] [html5-picture](https://github.com/emirror-de/html5-picture) support to be
-able to scale the images to predefined sizes to optimize them for every breakpoint you need
+able to scale the images to predefined sizes for specific breakpoint optimization
 - [ ] JavaScript *per component* isolation
 - [ ] Provide an API for localization (l10n)